Stephen Gaskin

 Stephen Gaskin (February 16, 1935 – July 1, 2014) was an American counterculture Hippie icon best known for his presence in the Haight-Ashbury district of San Francisco in the 1960s and for co-founding "The Farm", a spiritual commune in 1970.
 He was a Green Party presidential primary candidate in 2000 on a platform which included campaign finance reform, universal health care, and decriminalization of marijuana.
-He was the author of over a dozen books, political activist, a philanthropic organizer and a self-proclaimed professional Hippie.
+He was the author of over a dozen books, a political activist, a philanthropic organizer and a self-proclaimed professional Hippie.

 Life

-Gaskin was born in Denver, Colorado and served in the US Marine Corps from 1952 to 1955.
+Gaskin was born in Denver, Colorado and served in the United States Marine Corps from 1952 to 1955.
 In the 1960s, he moved to San Francisco and taught English, creative writing, and general semantics at San Francisco State College, where he was a student of S. I. Hayakawa.

-His writing class evolved into an open discussion group known as Monday Night Class, which involved up to 1500 students.
-Through 1968, the class was held at San Francisco State University Campus, later in "The Family Dog", an auditorium on the Great Highway on the land side of Ocean Beach on the shore of the Pacific Ocean in the Outer Richmond neighborhood of San Francisco.
+Gaskin's writing class evolved into an open discussion group known as Monday Night Class, which involved up to 1500 students.
+Through 1968, the class was held at San Francisco State University Campus, later in "The Family Dog", an auditorium located on the shore of the Pacific Ocean in the Outer Richmond neighborhood of San Francisco.
 Gaskin spoke about his experiences with psychedelic drugs and paranormal experiences, and lectured about the importance of ecological awareness.
 This popular weekly gathering was attended by hippies from all over the San Francisco Bay Area during the years 1968–1970.
-Gaskin became known as San Francisco's acid guru.
+Gaskin became known as "San Francisco's acid guru".

 In 1970, Gaskin and a caravan of 60 vehicles crossed the United States to settle 60 miles south-west of Nashville, Tennessee, forming a community called "The Farm", which the Wall Street Journal came to call "the General Motors of American Communes".
 This community was "a platform from which to launch efforts to improve the lot of poor and indigenous peoples, whales, and old growth trees".
 The Farm eventually transitioned to an intentional community in Summertown, Tennessee.
 For example, the community raised 1,200 earthquake-resistant homes and several public buildings and water lines in 5 villages in Guatemala, sent independent dosimetry teams after the Three Mile Island accident and the Chernobyl disaster, and gave the Rainbow Warrior equipment to escape from a Spanish harbor.